focus-editor/focus/LOG.md

         - Editor layout (none/single/double)
         - Which editor was open on which side

-- Projects
-    - If a project doesn't exist, don't set it when loading previous session
-    - On the splash screen list all previous sessions
-        - Display create time
-        - Display last edit time
-        - Display project name
-        - Maybe display the number of unsaved buffers

 - Log time with the session logger

 - Either limit the number of bytes in text input, or improve the handling of cursor (currently calculating the length every frame)